10 Movies to Watch If you are Learning French

 “A Prophet” in English is a superb masterpiece, a French-crime prison drama movie co-written and directed by Jacques Audiard.

-The film is about 19-year-old Malik El Djebena, a Franco-Arab national who is ding six years in prison for a crime he did not commit.
+The film is about 19-year-old Malik El Djebena, a Franco-Arab national serving six years in prison for a crime he did not commit.
 However, he lacks education and is unable to read or write.

-He is highly mistrusted but remains wise, even though he had no one.
+He is highly mistrusted but remains wise despite having no one.

 He finds himself in the middle of two rival groups–the Muslim gang and the Corsican gang.